tsbohc/tsbohc.github.io/p/1650739382/raw.md

 | 4      | no change |
 | 5      | weaker wind |
 | 6      | less precipitation |

-Precipitation here is simply stuff in the air.
-It could be rain in the valley, snow in the mountains, sand in the desert, or ash near a volcano.

-Temperature doesn't have enough of an impact to bother with it, while wind is a great way to add insult to injury.

 Every once in a while, roll 1-3 d6s to change the weather.
 In rare cases, this can result in a sudden shift in the scene.
 Rolls that excede the table bounds can be ignored or inverted.